 Stanislavski locates the basic structural element of drama in the ‘event’ (sobytie).
 The play begins with ‘an inciting event’ (iskhodnoe sobytie) and its ‘story’ (fabula) is told through a sequence of events, each of which involves conflict.
 The various events can be prioritized by the actors and director as ‘main’ or ‘incidental’, depending upon their relative importance to the story.
 The ‘contradictory tasks’ of the various characters produce the conflicts to be performed.
 As Kedrov taught, the play is ‘structured as an uninterrupted chain of events, infused with conflict.’

 This suggests that Stanislavski understood an Event as a happening that occurs over a period of time rather than a specific moment or period of change as Mitchell most commonly defines it.
 For Stanislavski, they are a series of happenings rather than a series of changes.
-Maria Knebel also seems to describe Events has happenings in the story, writing, referring to: “the important events of the story that form the basis of the plot.”
+Maria Knebel also seems to describe Events as happenings in the story, referring to: “the important events of the story that form the basis of the plot.”
 This view is supported by Bella Merlin who defines an Event as “a happening without which the scene cannot unfurl.”
 For her, it is essentially the major happening or incident in a scene and can either “be a split-second MOMENT OF DECISION…or it can take months to burgeon.”

 Sam Kogan has his own concept of Events, which are much less concerned with external visibility than Mitchell’s and instead understands Events as internal changes.
 In his book The Science of Acting he writes that “An Event is anything which intensifies our thinking” and goes on to claim that an Event is “intensified thinking itself” and is differentiated from a Happening which is “a change in the physical world.”
 He explains this using the very same example of a brick flying through a window that Mitchell uses to explain Events, but whereas Mitchell claims this is an Event, Kogan argues that it is not.
 He writes that “it’s not the flying brick that’s the Event, it’s the thinking about it that is.”
 In other words: “The Event is the intensified thinking about the Happening.”
 Kogan’s arguments can sometimes seem counterintuitive, but the case he makes for the fundamental subjectivity of Events is useful, as is the focus this brings to what happens inside us at a moment of change.
 This focus on the internal process of the actor can be very beneficial for both the actor in training and the actor in rehearsal.